ovis-hpc/ldms/ldms/src/sampler/cxi_sampler/ldms-sampler_cxi_sampler.rst

       |
       | The configuration instance name.

+   rh_path=PATH
+      | Optional path to the directory containing the CXI retry handler files.
+        The default PATH is /var/run/cxi.
+This option is primarily for testing on systems that lack the actual interface.

    tel_path=<PATH>
       |
       | Optional path to the directory containing the CXI interface telemetry files.
         The default PATH is /sys/kernel/debug/cxi.
 This option is primarily for testing on systems that lack the actual interface.

-   rh_path=PATH
-      | Optional path to the directory containing the CXI retry handler files.
-        The default PATH is /var/run/cxi.
-This option is primarily for testing on systems that lack the actual interface.

-   counters=<COUNTER NAMES>
+   rh_counters=<COUNTER NAMES>
       |
       | (Optional) A CSV list of names (POSIX Regular Expressions) matching
-        file names under tel_path and rh_path.
+        file names under rh_path.
+See Section COUTNER NAMES for details.
+        If this option is omitted all counters will be collected.

+   tel_counters=<COUNTER NAMES>
+      |
+      | (Optional) A CSV list of names (POSIX Regular Expressions) matching
+        file names under tel_path.
 See Section COUTNER NAMES for details.
         If this option is omitted all counters will be collected.

 BUGS
 ====